-Once the petition has been filed with the appropriate court, a notice of hearing must be published a minimum of three (3) times in a local newspaper.
+Once the petition has been filled with the appropriate court, a notice of hearing must be published a minimum of three (3) times in a local newspaper.
 Mailing of the notice to all individuals named in the will (when a will is present) and any legal heirs of the deceased is required.
-Additionally, any known potential creditors must be notified of the hearing.

 Prior to the court proceedings, the probate court will need to appoint someone to oversee the process.
-When a will is available, it will generally name an executor who will serve as the personal representative.
-In cases where the person died without a will, the will does not name an executor, or the named executor is unable to perform the duties, the court will appoint an administrator to act as the personal representative.
-If a person would like to serve as the personal representative in these situations, they can petition the court to be named as the administrator or “administrator with will annexed.”
+In cases where the person died with no will (intestate), the will does not name an executor, or the named executor is unable to perform the duties, the court will appoint an administrator to act as the personal representative.
+If a person would like to serve as the person representative in these situations, they can petition the court to be named as the administrator or “administrator with will annexed.”

-If the deceased created a will before their death, it must be proven to be valid unless it qualifies as a “self-proving” will.
-A self-proving will includes a self-proving clause declaring it was executed in accordance with California law, and signed by witnesses under penalty of perjury.
-To prove a will, a formal declaration must be signed by witnesses who were present when the will was signed, or understood the will was that of the deceased.
+When the deceased created a will before their death, it must be proven to be valid unless it qualifies as a “self-proving” will.
+A self-proving will includes a self-proving clause declaring it was executed in accordance with California law and signed by witnesses under penalty of perjury.
+To prove a will a formal declaration must be signed by witness who were present when the will was signed.

 One of the personal representative’s primary duties is taking possession of all the deceased’s assets that are subject to probate.
 There are various estate planning tools that allow assets to avoid probate.
 Should an asset require transfer to title to another person’s name, it is the personal representative’s duty to do so.
 Examples of assets that may require a title change include but are not limited to: